 The UW Health Marketing and Communications team manages the public website and select intranet pages as the school’s primary Facebook, Twitter, LinkedIn and YouTube pages.

-Due to the upcoming launch of a redesigned UWHealth.org, UW SMPH will have modified staffing resources for http://med.wisc.edu and the intranet through the end of November.
-In response, we’ve developed a new project request process, to better track and prioritize digital requests now and into the future.
+Due to the upcoming launch of a redesigned UWHealth.org, UW SMPH will have modified staffing resources for http://med.wisc.edu and the intranet into January 2021.
+In response to that and to improve communications into the future, we’ve developed a new project request process, to better track and prioritize digital requests.
 Deploying this support model now will allow the best use of the available resources and maintain a strong level of support and responsiveness to your web requests.

 New Process: All web and digital requests must be entered via the Web Request Form.